 Gold Nova I to Master Guardian II

 Things get a little bit easier here.
-Since players in the higher ranks often tend to take their games much more seriously, you’ll find better teammates and higher quality matches overall.
+Since players in the higher ranks often take their games much more seriously, you’ll find better teammates and higher quality matches overall.

-At this point in time you need to be picking up your aim, learn to use utility properly and start developing your game sense.
-A lot of the latter will come with experience but you’ll be surprised to know just how much information the radar and the map can give you if you just keep a sharp eye.
+You need to pick up your aim, learn to use utility properly, and start developing your game sense.
+A lot of the latter will come with experience, but you’ll be surprised to know just how much information the radar and the map can give you if you keep a sharp eye.